Operating Model

 cropped-communityfiber511.jpg

-The Los Altos Hills Community Fiber Association is a new, exciting and community owned and operating model to bring affordable and very high speed internet service directly to our residential homes using a 100% fiber optic network – completely owned and operating by your own neighborhood members that are subscribed to the service.
+The Los Altos Hills Community Fiber Association’s goal is to bring very high-speed (minimum 1 Gigabit download and upload) internet service directly to LAH residential homes using a 100% fiber optic network.
+The network is completely owned and operating by LAHCF members who are subscribed to the service.

-Where LAHCF differs dramatically from other broadband providers is that as more subscribers join onto the network and the installation and uplink costs are shared among more subscribers, the monthly cost should go down.
-We have no external share holders that are looking for the biggest return on their investment.
+Where LAHCF differs dramatically from other broadband providers is that as more subscribers join onto the network and the installation and uplink costs are shared among more subscribers, the monthly cost should not go steadily up at an alarming rate.
+We have no external share holders that are looking for the biggest return on their investment, and we are not funding other parts of our business.
 Instead, LAHCF is owned by the subscribers and their interest is to collecting monthly fees to cover operational costs, maintain the network and keep fees as low as possible.
-With our current Comcast broadband provider monopoly in town, fees will not drop unless their is competition for their services.